stevewillson/da6_gen/README.md

 Upload a .csv file with the following columns:

-Rank, Person, Days Since Last
+Rank, Name, Days Since Last

 This automatically creates a DA6 roster which can be copied to Excel for easy printing